DiSRouter: Distributed Self-Routing for LLM Selections

 We adopt a data construction method similar to prior work on improving LLM reliability \citep{xu2024rejectionimprovesreliabilitytraining} by introducing explicit rejection behavior: models are trained to respond with \enquote{I don't know} when uncertain.
-We use the target LLM to perform CoT (Chain-of-Thought) inference for $N$ times on the training data, with the frequency of correct answers measuring its capability for each query.
-Queries for which the model's correct response frequency falls below a certain threshold $\delta$ are deemed unanswerable, and their responses are replaced with the rejection statement: \enquote{I don't know.} For the remaining high-capability queries, which the model is expected to answer, their thought processes and answers are extracted and standardized into an \enquote{Answer} template (see Appendix \ref{sec:response_template}).
+We use the target LLM to perform $N$ CoT (Chain-of-Thought) inference trials per training query, with the frequency of correct answers measuring its capability for each query.
+Queries with a correctness frequency below a certain threshold $\delta$ are deemed unanswerable, and their responses are replaced with the rejection statement: \enquote{I don't know.} For the remaining high-capability queries, which the model is expected to answer, their thought processes and answers are extracted and standardized into an \enquote{Answer} template (see Appendix \ref{sec:response_template}).

 To accommodate different scenarios with varying preference factors $\alpha$, we set the rejection threshold $\delta$ as $1-\alpha$.
 For instance, in a \enquote{Performance First} scenario ($\alpha=0.2$), the model should only answer when highly confident ($\delta=0.8$).
 We construct an equal amount of training data for three distinct scenarios and mix them during training, while maintaining an equal proportion of accepted and rejected samples to prevent bias.